Marine biologist

 What it's like

-You'll study ocean animals, plants and ecosystems to increase our knowledge and understanding of the environment, genetics, and animal or plant biology.
+Looking for a career that'll take you to the seaside?
+As a marine biologist, you'll study ocean animals, plants and ecosystems.
+Your work will help humans increase our knowledge and understanding of the environment, genetics and animal or plant biology.

-It's a wide and varied area to work in.
-You could choose to study fish, mammals, birds, reptiles and invertebrates that rely on the ocean to survive.
-Or you could focus on the ocean’s plants, algae, fungi or coral.
+This role provides a lot of variety!
+You could choose to study fish, mammals, birds, reptiles or invertebrates – they all rely on the ocean to survive.
+Or, you may focus on the ocean's plants, algae, fungi or coral.
 You'll develop strategies to protect marine biodiversity.

 Sometimes, marine biologists work in renewable energy.
-For example, you might study the ocean nearby an offshore wind project to make sure it minimises its ecological risk.
+For example, you might study the ocean near an offshore wind project to make sure it minimises its ecological risk.

 Your tasks might include: